healthbadge/episimmer/Base Model/ReadMe.md

 <br>

 ### interaction_files_list.txt <br>
 This is a file containg a names of interaction files in order.
-The filenames must be enclosed in \<\> <br>
+The filenames must be enclosed in \<\> .
+The code cycles throught the files till the number of days run out. <br>
 <br>
 Example :